wwivbbs/docs/net2bbs.md

 ## Additional Net2BBS information
 NetFoss is a Fossil Driver and other utilities including Net2BBS which provides a Telnet server for 32bit BBSes.
+Its Telnet Server is more feature rich than the WWIV5TelnetServer, but WWIV5TelnetServer is Open Source.

 [NetFoss : A Freeware Telnet FOSSIL driver for Windows](http://pcmicro.com/NetFoss/)
 [PC Micro Net2BBS User's Guide](http://pcmicro.com/netfoss/guide/NET2BBS.HTML)